Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 #log on to a compute node if not already on one:
 srun --nodes=1 --ntasks-per-node=1 --mem-per-cpu=4GB --cpus-per-task=1 --time=08:00:00 --partition=standard  --pty /bin/bash

+#establish a variable for the source directory if you haven't already
+SOURCE="/dartfs-hpc/scratch/fund_of_bioinfo"

+#establish a variable for your home directory if you haven't already
+# *** REPLACE YOUR_INITIALS with your actual initials ***
+FOB="/dartfs-hpc/scratch/YOUR_INTIALS/fundamentals_of_bioinformatics/"

 # navigate to your scratch directory
 cd $FOB